How often should I check well water?

 I have no water, is my well dry?

 Low pressure or loss of water can be caused by anything from water-saver faucets to a mechanical problem with the pumping system to a well going dry.
-It is uncommon/unlikely that your well is actually going dry.
+It is uncommon/unlikely that your well is going dry.
 The cause of water loss or pressure loss in most cases is a mechanical or electrical problem.
-In general, ground water supplies in this area are plentiful.
+In general, ground water supplies in Southeastern Wisconsin are plentiful.

 Do I need a vermin proof well seal?

 Since the early 1990’s, the Wisconsin DNR has required a vermin proof seal to be on all new wells.
 When properly installed, these seals prevent insects from entering your well.
-They are a very good idea and highly recommended.
+This is always recommended by Guthrie & Frey’s water treatment specialists.

 Does my pressure tank need to be air-charged?